Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-core/README.md

 }
 ```

-You custom components can also benefit from the `AppConfigService`,
+Your custom components can also benefit from the `AppConfigService`,
 you can put an unlimited number of settings and optionally a nested JSON hierarchy.

 ### Different configurations based on environment settings